Download the full PDF for New Jersey

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in New Jersey remained unchanged at 63.6 percent in February.
+The labor force participation rate in New Jersey rose to 63.5 percent in May from 63.4 percent in the prior month.

 The 10-year high for the labor force participation rate in New Jersey was 64.7 percent occurring in March 2023, and the 10-year low was 60.7 percent in April 2020.